 Did you make any of the meals we did let us know?
 What is on your meal plan this week?
 Drop a comment on this post or tag us on Instagram, Facebook, or TikTok.

-- Vegan Coleslaw Without Mayo - GF/DF, Vegan, Top 8 Free
+- Dairy Free Potato and Leek Soup - GF/DF, Vegan, Top 8 Free

 We have to remind everyone that we are not medical professionals or dietitians, so these meal plans are not balanced for nutrition, they are for information purposes only.
 Please discuss any dietary concerns, changes, or proper meal plans with your medical team.